js55pety/Java_Class_Jan/README.md

 /*
 How can i create a new folder to put in my work?
-I dont have writing status
+I dont have writing permission
 */